 Whey protein is probably the most popular type of protein powder available today.
 Whey is a milk-based product that packs a punch in the protein department, and offers a full range of essential and non-essential amino acids.
-This type of protein powder tends to come in two varieties, whey protein concentrate and whey protein isolate.
+This type of protein powder tends to come in two varieties, whey protein concentrate, and whey protein isolate.
 Whey protein concentrate contains lactose, fat, and carbohydrates, while whey isolate has been further filtered to remove these components almost entirely.
 Whey protein concentrate works to keep you feeling full and satisfied, making it great for weight loss and lean muscle gain.
-However, if you have any dairy allergies or sensitivities, whey protein isolate may be a better choice for digestion.
+However, whey protein isolate may be a better choice for digestion if you have any dairy allergies or sensitivities.

 Soy Protein Powder

 Another popular source of protein is soy.
 Soybeans provide plant-based protein for those who prefer to avoid animal products.
 Soy protein stimulates muscle growth just like whey protein, but with the added benefits of organic compounds known as isoflavones.
 Advantages of isoflavones include reduced risk of cancer and cardiovascular disease, which are two of the leading causes of death in the United States.
 Unfortunately, soy protein isn’t suited for everyone, as these isoflavones can cause certain hormone levels to drastically fluctuate.

 Casein is the main protein found in milk, and is considered a slow-digesting protein.
 In some cases, it can take up to 6 hours or more for your body to fully absorb and digest casein protein.
 This makes casein protein great for sustained amino acid delivery to the muscle.
 On the other hand, casein is not the best post-workout protein powder, because your muscles demand quick nutrients.
 Due to its slow digesting properties, it’s often best to consume casein protein before bed, when you’ll be going hours without eating.